ToasterTornado/Protest_Dryer_5/README.md

 # Trip Genie

-Trip Genie is an application the help tourists or imigrants that are not familiar with their destination city to adjust and get around more easily and enhance their experience.
+Trip Genie is an application the help tourists or immigrants that are not familiar with their destination city to adjust and get around more easily and enhance their experience.

-## Use walkthrough
+## User walkthrough

 ### Page 1: Enter travel details
 User enters the following datapoints: